 Chrome and Metallic Christmas Nail Trends

-Rose gold chrome over burgundy base creates this dimensional effect that looks like expensive jewelry.
-The burgundy peeks through slightly giving depth regular chrome can't achieve.
-I use ILNP rose gold powder because it has the finest particles for smoothest application.
+Rose gold chrome over burgundy base creates dimensional luxury.
+The burgundy peeks through slightly, creating depth that single-color chrome can't achieve.
+We found ILNP rose gold powder consistently delivers the finest particles for smoothest application.
+Top nail artists report this combination as their number-one requested look this season.

 Easy DIY Christmas Nail Designs for Beginners